 But it’s one thing to build a snow cave for fun as a kid.
 When you need to make a snow cave for survival, you have your work cut out for you.

-Here’s what you need to know about snow caves, when they make sense as a survival shelter, and instructions for making a snow cave which traps heat.
+Here’s what you need to know about snow caves, when they make sense as a survival shelter, and instructions for making a snow cave that traps heat.

 What Is a Snow Cave?

 Snow is an excellent insulator because it contains pockets of trapped air.
 A snow cave utilizes this insulating property to create a warm shelter.
-The design of a true snow cave will keep heat near the body, block wind, prevent condensation wetness, and maintain oxygen.
+A proper snow cave design will keep heat near the body, block wind, prevent condensation wetness, and maintain oxygen.

 Design Characteristics of a Snow Cave

 These characteristics are what make snow cave shelters different than other winter survival shelters.